docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 children.
 Making it visible makes visible those children that are not individually hidden.

-The selected tab child is the value of the parent’s `selection` property.
+The selected tab child is the value of the parent's `selection` property.
 One and only one of the `tab` children must be selected;
 selecting one deselects the others.
 When the value of the `selection` property changes, either by a user selecting a different tab, or by a